polatengin/project-standards/Working-Agreement.md

 - Demos are done on Wednesdays as part of the end of the sprint
 - Demos should be announced to the scrum master the day before the demo
 - Demos are strictly time boxed and should focus on informing the team or demoing acceptance criteria for User Stories

+## Sprint Planning

+- Sprint Planning involves the whole team, with Product Owners as mandatory
+- Before Sprint Planning, everyone should add their capacity to the sprint.
+- The User Stories that were not finished in the previous sprint are moved to the next sprint or backlog as appropriate.
+Remaining time for the tasks is estimated and any new tasks needed are added and estimated.
+- The top prioritized new User Stories are defined with Acceptance Criteria
+- Each of the potential User Stories are split into an initial set of tasks and the tasks are estimated. (some prep may be done before to speed things up)
+- User Stories are added to the next sprint until capacity is met.
+- Split each dev task in the story into 3 (Research, Implementation, Review).
+This doesn't apply if you felt the task is too short.
+- Main goals: 1. something working and 2. ability of recreating it independently (documentation on this project is highly important).